cojen/Boxtin/README.md

 ## Reflection

 The standard rules for the `java.base` module permit reflection operations, but with some restrictions.
-Access is guarded when `Constructor` and `Method` instances are acquired, and not when they're invoked.
-Custom deny rules perform an access check at that time, possibly resulting in an exception being thrown.
-For methods which return an array, (example: `Class.getMethods()`), a filtering step is applied which removes elements which cannot be accessed.
+Access is checked when `Constructor` and `Method` instances are acquired, and not when they're invoked.
+See [`checkReflection`](https://cojen.github.io/Boxtin/javadoc/org.cojen.boxtin/org/cojen/boxtin/RulesApplier.html#checkReflection()) for more details.

-The following methods in `java.lang.Class` have custom deny actions:

-- `getConstructor` - can throw a `NoSuchMethodException`
-- `getConstructors` - can filter the results
-- `getDeclaredConstructor` - can throw a `NoSuchMethodException`
-- `getDeclaredConstructors` - can filter the results
-- `getDeclaredMethod` - can throw a `NoSuchMethodException`
-- `getDeclaredMethods`- can filter the results
-- `getEnclosingConstructor` - can throw a `NoSuchMethodError`
-- `getEnclosingMethod` - can throw a `NoSuchMethodError`
-- `getMethod` - can throw a `NoSuchMethodException`
-- `getMethods`- can filter the results
-- `getRecordComponents`- can filter the results

-Methods which return `MethodHandle` instances are checked using the same strategy as for reflection.
-Custom deny actions are defined for the following `Lookup` methods, which can throw a `NoSuchMethodException`:

-- `bind`
-- `findConstructor`
-- `findSpecial`
-- `findStatic`
-- `findVirtual`

-Methods defined by `AccessibleObject` which enable access to class members are denied by the standard rules.
-Attempting to call `setAccessible` causes an `InaccessibleObjectException` to be thrown.
-Calling `trySetAccessible` does nothing, and instead the caller gets a result of `false`.

 ## Object methods